My Best Teaching Is One-on-One

 Maybe let it index out to a dialog platform (something like slashdot) when the thread gets longer than five replies?

-Definitely get the moderators learn how to parse and communicate in English and the language they are supposed to be supporting.
+Definitely get the moderators to learn how to parse and communicate in English and the language they are supposed to be supporting.
 Arrange for on-the-job training, if necessary.
 Management probably needs to have the same kind of training, though, is my guess.

 in it's present form, it just needs to go away.